 The effects of autonomous vehicle on quality of life.

 Autonomous vehicles will increase the quality of life by enabling people to have more free time to partake in leisure activities and relax, and also increase human health by removing stress from driving.
 The third area which will greatly be affected by the adoption of autonomous vehicles is that of human health and quality of life.
 The most prominent of these is the increased diversity of people who will be able to travel independently, this is for both people who have been prevented from driving by law and people prevented from getting around due to physical disability.
 Some examples of people who will be able to get around independently by the adoption of autonomous vehicles include:

 -those too young to drive under current laws, and those considered too old

 -people considered too disabled to drive (e.g. those with visual impairment and the blind, those who suffer from epilepsy or strokes)

 -people who could not afford to learn to drive, because autonomous vehicles will eliminate driving lessons and tests which are currently expensive

--people who could not afford to drive because of vehicle and/or insurance costs
+-people who could not afford to drive because of the vehicle and/or insurance costs

 -those banned from driving for reasons related to manual vehicles, such as driving under the inﬂuence of drugs or alcohol, speeding, reckless driving, etc.